 What kind of therapy is DBT?
-What does it look like?
+What does a DBT informed program look like?

 DBT has three main components which include individual therapy, skills group, and phone coaching.
 Individual therapy for our program involves weekly to twice weekly individual therapy sessions.
 Our skills group includes weekly group therapy sessions.
 These group sessions are essential to the success of the therapy.
 The skills group focus on important skills including mindfulness, interpersonal effectiveness, emotion regulation, and distress tolerance.
 Clients are asked to call their therapist for skills coaching prior to engaging in hurting themselves.
 This allows the therapist to help them utilize alternatives to self-harm or suicidal behaviors.